 Have Sea Snakes Been Spotted in the Gulf of Mexico?

-The yellow-bellied sea snake is a venomous species of sea snake that is found everywhere in the world, except for the Atlantic Ocean.
-However, while they aren’t native to the gulf region, individuals have been spotted here.
+The yellow-bellied sea snake is a venomous species of sea snake that is found everywhere in the world except for the Atlantic Ocean.
+However, while they aren’t native to the Gulf of Mexico region, individuals have been spotted here.

 Snakes Found Near the Gulf of Mexico

-While snakes are not native to the Gulf of Mexico, there are many different species of snakes that live on the surrounding land.
+While snakes are not native to the Gulf of Mexico, many different species of snakes live on the surrounding land.
 Below, you’ll find four common species that you may spot when perusing the coastal areas near the Gulf of Mexico.

 The eastern diamondback rattlesnake is a common snake in the United States’ southeastern region.
-It is a type of pit viper, which means it relies on venom rather than constriction to kill its prey.
+It is a pit viper type, which relies on venom rather than constriction to kill its prey.
 Not only is it a venomous snake, but it is actually the largest venomous snake in the United States!
 It’s also one of the heaviest.

 The coachwhip is a species of snake that can only be found in the United States and Mexico.
 As a result, they are a common sight along the coast, although they won’t stray too close to the saltwater itself.

 There are six different subspecies of coachwhip.
-The eastern coachwhip is the most common around the gulf area.
+The eastern coachwhip is the most common around the Gulf of Mexico area.
 They’re fairly nonaggressive snakes, and they’d much rather flee from you than bite or otherwise attack.
 Interestingly, their name stems from a myth about them chasing down people and whipping them!

 Although their extreme speed may make them seem like a threat, the black racer, like the coachwhip, actually doesn’t have much interest in chasing down or hurting humans.
 In fact, they’d much rather use their speed to escape than to attack!